-Year ended December 31 Six months ended June 30,
+Year ended December 31

-2012 2013 2013 Una 2014 audited
+2012 2013 2014

-Cost of revenues \$ 4 \$ 5 \$ 3 \$ 4
+Cost of revenues \$ 4 \$ 5 \$ 33

-Research and development 25 73 21 108
+Research and development, net 25 73 4,364

-Sales and marketing, net 14 42 22 128
+Sales and marketing, net 14 42 275

-General and administrative 95 44 142
+General and administrative 70 95 507

-Total \$113 \$215 \$ 90 \$ 382
+Total \$ 113 \$ 215 \$ 5,179

 In May 2012, the Company granted its CEO options to purchase 82,728 ordinary shares at an exercise price of \$1.32 per share.
 The options will vest immediately prior to and subject to the occurrence of (i) a merger of the Company into another corporation; (ii) the consummation of a merger, acquisition or sale of the securities of the Company; or (iii) an IPO of the Company's ordinary shares ("Exit Event").
 The above options vesting are also contingent upon market conditions related to the consideration paid to the shareholders of the Company in an Exit Event.
+The fair value of the above options at the grant date was \$165.
+Following the IPO in September 2014 the Company recorded the \$165 compensation costs under general and administrative expenses.

 In accordance with the Company's articles of association and the Third Amended and Restated Shareholders Agreement, immediately prior to and subject to the occurrence of (i) the consummation of a merger, acquisition or sale of the securities of the Company ("M&A Event"); or (ii) an IPO, the Company's founder and Chief Technology Officer has the right to receive (i) in case of an M&A Event, 6% of the total proceeds; or (ii) in case of an IPO, for no consideration, shares or immediately exercisable options with cashless exercise in an amount such that the value of his interests equals 6% of the Company's valuation.
+Prior to the IPO in September 2014, the Company recorded \$4,134 compensation costs under research and development expenses in respect thereof.